 Do: Watch your language

-When we say watch your language, we mean choose your words carefully.
+When we say watch your language, we mean to choose your words carefully.
 If you can, avoid being repetitive.
 In the case of filling out a college application, it can come off as rehearsed.
 You don’t want that.
 Even though you’re probably filling out a decent number of applications online, do your best to treat each one individually.
 You want to keep the readers as engaged as possible.
 It’s ok to switch it up every once in a while.

 Simply put, be honest.
 It doesn’t pay not to be.
 While we understand you want to make the best possible impressions to an admissions counselor or team, that is not the way to do it.
 For example, if you only have one club or organization that you’re apart of and you enjoy, don’t spontaneously decide to put four on the application.
 More often than not, the people reviewing your application know when you’re exaggerating.
 Also, if that is your situation, remember that extracurriculars aren’t everything.
 Yes, they help in some cases, but it is only one part of a whole if you look at the big picture.
 College admissions officers are evaluating you as a person AND your body of work when considering you.

 Recommendations like extracurricular activities are also good to have with your application.
 They give whoever’s reading them a good idea of the intangibles.
 For example, your learning style and character.
 With that in mind, focus on the quality and content of the letter over how many you have.
 That’s going to hold more power.
 You could have five recommendation letters, but without the substance, it may not carry you.
 When asking for them, be sure to use someone who knows you well.
 A teacher you’ve had for consecutive years, a coach, a guidance counselor or mentor.
 They will be the ones best able to speak on your behalf and make sure you’re represented well.

 Don’t: Leave any question unanswered